Shalom Buzaglo

 Shalom Ben Moses Buzaglo (בוזאגלו, שלום בן משה) (also Buzagli, Buzaglio) (c.
-1700 – 1780) was a Moroccan kabbalist born in Marrakesh and filled the position of dayyan.
-Owing to voyages in the Orient made in his capacity of collector of alms for the relief of the poor in Palestine, he became acquainted with the chief Kabbalists of the period.
+1700 – 1780) was a Moroccan kabbalist born in Marrakesh and filling the position of Dayan (rabbinic judge).
+Owing to voyages in the Orient made in his capacity of collector of alms for the relief of the poor in Ottoman-controlled Palestine, he became acquainted with the chief Kabbalists of the period.
 He also visited Europe, and sojourned for some time in London.
 He was tortured by the Sultan and left for England in 1745, where he remained until his death.

 Although his Kabbalistic works bear his name on the title-page, they are merely compilations of teachings attributed to Isaac Luria and Hayyim ben Joseph Vital.
 It has been stated that Buzaglo took part in the discussion, which arose among many Kabbalists, as to whether Jews should be allowed to undergo vaccination, which had been discovered shortly before that day.
 Buzaglo pronounced himself in favor of vaccination, but disputed the priority of Jenner in regard to its discovery.
 However, recent scholarship disputes any discussion by Buzaglo regarding Jenner.